GinaGH/graph-theoretic-analysis-mouse-connectome/README.md

 ## Motivation

-I am interested in the intersection of biology and mathematics, particularly neural networks.
-Understanding the structure inherent in connectome data and what it reveals about the organization and dynamics of the brain is central to my work.
+I am interested in understanding how the structure of the connectome shapes its function.
+The architecture of biological neural networks reveals a level of organization and efficiency that continues to influence how we design artificial ones.

 ## Project Structure